|Nutritional Guidelines (per serving)|

 - 5 cloves garlic (peeled)

-- 1 thumb-size piece galangal or ginger (thinly sliced)
+- 1 piece galangal or ginger (thumb-sized, thinly sliced)

-- 1 stalk lemongrass (minced) or 2 to 3 tbsp. frozen or bottled prepared lemongrass
+- 1 stalk lemongrass (minced, or 2 to 3 tbsp. prepared lemongrass)

 - 1 tsp. ground coriander